-The following guidelines should be used to assist parents, students, and employees understand what to expect if an incident occurs.
+The following guidelines should be used to understand what to expect if an incident occurs.
 This is not an exhaustive list, only general examples.
-Technology staff and/or school designees are the ONLY authority approved to assess and determine condition of devices and chargers and the ONLY authorized persons to determine type of defect for any device or charger.
+Technology staff &/or school designees are the ONLY authority approved to assess & determine condition & type of defect.